joshleeman11/Roulettech/README.md

 In the middle right of the page, enter an id corresponding to a recipe listed in the *Community Recipes*.
 After clicking *Delete Recipe*, the recipe will be immediately deleted from the *Community Recipes*.

 ## Check what recipe to make with given ingredients
-In the bottom right of the page, can click the *+* icon to see a text field where they can enter one ingredient at a time.
-After clicking *Check*, all the recipes that can be cooked with the ingredients entered will be displayed underneath
+In the bottom right of the page, click the *+* icon to see a text field to enter one ingredient at a time.
+After clicking *Check*, all the recipes that can be cooked with the ingredients entered will be displayed underneath.

 ## Edit any recipe
 To edit any individual recipe, click the *marker* icon on the recipe card and edit the name, description, or ingredients right from the card.
-After editing, click the *check* icon and your changes will automatically be saved.
+After editing, click the *check* icon and changes will automatically be saved.

 # Deployment to AWS
 * Create/log into AWS account in console